nabeel-io/Manufactured_House_Price_Prediction/README.md

 # **NYC Taxi Total Fair Prediction**

 ### **About**
-*In this project we try to predict the `total fare` for NYC yellow taxis data provided by TLC Inc. We use `LightGBM` boosting framework and
+*In this project we try to predict the `total fare` for NYC yellow taxi data provided by TLC Inc. We use `LightGBM` boosting framework and
 Keras `Deep Neural Network` to implement `regression` model.
 We use `Feature Engineering` to add new feature to the existing data to improve our model.To access the robustness of our models we use `root mean squared error`.*